Experimental measurement of the quantum geometric tensor using coupled qubits in diamond

+the spin-spin interaction becomes less significant and we thus recover the topological properties of the two-level system, for which the Chern number is $C\!=\!1$ in the eigenstate $\ket{\Psi_3}$ (see the measurements described in the previous section); note that the other eigenstates exhibit similar behaviours.
+The spin-spin interaction eventually dominates upon decreasing the value of the local parameter; below the critical value, $\Omega_{\mathrm{mw}}<\Omega_{\mathrm{mw}}^{(c_1)}$, the Chern number of the eigenstate changes from $C\!=\!1$ to $C\!=\!0$, which can be seen as a drastic effect of the spin-spin interaction.
+This vanishing of the Chern number in the strongly-interacting regime is clearly captured by our QGT measurement, as reported in Fig.\ref{fig:figure5}.
+These results demonstrate the measurement of both the Fubini-Study metric and the Berry curvature deep in the interacting regime, and show excellent agreement with theoretical predictions \cite{45}.

+As previously noted, the QGT contains information regarding the entanglement properties of interacting systems, through the concept of quantum Fisher information~\cite{23}.
+As an interesting perspective, our detection method could be applied to more complex interacting systems in view of revealing their quantum fluctuations and entanglement properties.

-{\it Conclusion $\&$ outlook.---} To summarize, we have experimentally demonstrated a powerful connection between coherent excitations upon parametric modulations and the quantum geometric tensor.
-Based on such a fundamental relation, we have extracted the complete quantum geometric tensor of a quantum system, which includes all the components of the Fubini-Study metric and those of the local Berry curvature.
-The method is readily applicable to observe other intriguing topological defects, such as tensor monopoles defined in 4D parameter spaces~\cite{Palumbo2018}, and could also be further extended to two coupled qubits.
-The results demonstrate that coherent dynamical response can serve as a powerful tool to access the geometric and topological properties of quantum systems, and opens a way to explore the fundamental role of the quantum geometric tensor in various scenarios, ranging from many-body systems to open quantum systems.
+{\it Conclusion.---} To summarize, we have experimentally demonstrated a powerful connection between the quantum geometric tensor and the coherent dynamical response of a quantum system upon a parametric drive.
+Based on this fundamental relation, we have first extracted the complete QGT, including all the components of the Fubini-Study metric and those of the local Berry curvature, by driving Rabi oscillations in a single qubit.
+These measurements have clearly revealed the topological (monopole-type) structure associated with this simple setting.
+We point out that this method is readily applicable to observe other intriguing topological defects, such as tensor monopoles defined in 4D parameter spaces~\cite{22}.
+Furthermore, we have applied this detection method to an interacting two-qubit system, which suggests potential applications to many-body quantum systems with geometric features \cite{12, 32, 46}.
+Altogether, our results demonstrate that coherent dynamical responses can serve as a powerful tool to access the geometric and topological properties of quantum systems and open a way to explore the fundamental role of the QGT in various scenarios, ranging from many-body systems to open quantum systems.